 You'll be prompted with a final message confirming you want to disable and clear associated values.

-By default, all disabled dimensions will become inactive and hidden but never deleted.
+By default, all disabled dimensions will become inactive and hidden but cannot be deleted.
 You can view and re-enable dimensions anytime.

 Re-Order Dimensions